 For this study, we performed a retrospective analysis comparing nasopharyngeal viral loads (as measured by RT-PCR cycle threshold (Ct) levels) in residents and staff with or without symptoms.
 We examined viral load, as indicated by Ct values, in different cohorts and by reported symptomatology.

 For each person tested, the facility reported symptoms at the time samples were collected, as well as basic demographic information to facilitate reporting to the MA Department of Public Health.
 For people who reported symptoms, we do not know exactly what the symptoms were, only that they were symptomatic.

 What we found

 We found that 12.6 percent of nursing home residents and 3.7 percent of nursing home staff who did not report symptoms tested positive for SARS-CoV-2, compared to 53.7 percent of symptomatic residents and 17.7 percent of symptomatic staff.
-Of the individuals who tested positive, 71.1 percent of residents and 92.7 percent of staff did not have symptoms at the time of testing.

 We also found that viral loads among infected people varied by as much as 250 million-fold, but the distribution of viral load was similar between the populations with and without symptoms at the time of testing.
 Because we tested so many people, we were able to find statistically significant differences in some comparisons.
 But in all of the sub-categories of people examined (age, race, ethnicity, gender, resident/staff), there was no substantial difference in viral load distributions between people with symptoms and those without.